rik-brown/Branch-o-Scope/README.md

 # cellifract
 Kadenze Nature of Code Assignment 4: Fractals

-I will create a recursive function which consists of a cell object The cell will have a behaviour which includes movement, growth & spawning a number of children The spawned children will be the recursive element, calling the primary function anew
+I aim to create a recursive function using a 'cell' object The cell will have behaviour including movement, growth & spawning a number of children The spawned of children will be the recursive element, calling the primary constructor function anew

-The movement will incorporate a combination of rotation (related to age of cell) and perlin noise (for some variation between cells)
+The movement will incorporate a blend of linear velocity with heading-rotation (related to age of cell) and perlin noise (for some variation between cells)

-The lifespan of each cell will be relative to it's generation number <Lifespan is multiplied by a value (0.8) at each branch>
+The lifespan of each cell will be relative to it's generation number <Currently solved by: Lifespan is multiplied by a static value (0.8) at each branch>

 The cell could use a concept of 'fertility' but will self-fertilize (binary- or multiple-fission)

-When the cell has split, it still exists (gets drawn) but velocity is zero <Or maybe it is not preferable to continue drawing it>
+When the cell has split, it still exists (gets drawn) but velocity is zero <Or maybe it is not preferable to continue drawing it, if the primary rendering technique will be 'trails'>

 A new cell needs to inherit:
 Position (= current parent position)